Designing and Developing High Impact Microlearning

-The next step is to follow a streamlined development path.
-This in turn will help you decide the appropriate instructional strategy to achieve the objective.
+This in turn will help you decide the appropriate instructional strategy to ensure microlearning design is on the right track.
 The instructional strategy must consider the following factors:

 - Target audience – the identity of your audience, their capabilities, their existing knowledge and their access to devices they may use for microlearning.

-- Instructional activities – you will have to decide on the instructional activities that will help you deliver enabling knowledge to your audience.
+- Instructional activities – you will have to decide on the instructional activities, suitable to microlearning that will help you deliver knowledge to your audience.

 - Learning analytics – the data available after measuring and monitoring your learners will help you improve the existing microlearning solution or decide on another solution, as needed.

-These insights will help design microlearning which is instructionally sound and engaging while following a streamlined production path.
+These insights will help with microlearning design, which is instructionally sound and engaging, while following a streamlined production path.
 When microlearning is presented in a format that is easy to use and understand, it meets the needs of both companies and employees.
 When designed properly, it becomes a tool in the hands of employees that helps them address the challenges and tasks they face as part of their work.